-The annual tuition charge for the typical full-time undergraduate student is \$33,490.
+The annual tuition charge for the typical full-time undergraduate student is \$36,394.
 This is based on enrollment for two semesters.
-Students registered for fewer than 10 semester credits are charged tuition at the rate of \$1,674.50 per semester credit.
+Students registered for fewer than 10 semester credits are charged tuition at the rate of \$1,819.70 per semester credit.
 In order for the per credit rate to be in effect, students who are registered for fewer than 10 credits must notify the registrar before the end of the semester add/drop period.
-Please refer to the course load policies on page 24 for details.
+Please refer to the course load policies in Policies and Procedures for details.

-The annual Associated Students of Lewis & Clark (ASLC) Student Body Fee for the typical full-time undergraduate student is \$236.
-This is based on enrollment of two semesters.
-Students registered for fewer than 10 semester credits are charged the ASLC Student Body Fee at the rate of \$11.80 per semester credit.
+The annual Associated Students of Lewis & Clark (ASLC) Student Body Fee for the typical full-time undergraduate student is \$238.
+This is based on enrollment for two semesters.
+Students registered for fewer than 10 semester credits are charged the ASLC Student Body Fee at the rate of \$11.90 per semester credit.

 The residence costs for students who live on campus are determined according to the room the student resides in and the meal plan he or she selects.
-Detailed information regarding room and meal plan charges can be found in the 2008-09 Costs chart on page 262.
+Detailed information regarding room and meal plan charges can be found in the 2010-11 Costs chart, which appears later in this section.

-The annual cost of Lewis & Clark's student insurance plan is \$1,280.
-This is based on enrollment of two semesters.
-Lewis & Clark requires that all degreeseeking and visiting undergraduate students have medical insurance coverage comparable to that offered through the school's comprehensive Student Health Insurance Plan.
+The annual cost of Lewis & Clark's student insurance plan is \$1,528.
+This is based on enrollment for two semesters.
+Lewis & Clark requires that all degree-seeking and visiting undergraduate students have medical insurance coverage comparable to that offered through the school's comprehensive Student Health Insurance Plan.
 Students are afforded one opportunity each academic year to waive the school's coverage.
 The waiver deadline is the 15th day of the semester in which a student is eligible to complete a waiver.
 Eligible students who wish to decline the school's coverage must complete the insurance waiver online through the Aetna Student Health website (aetnastudenthealth.com).
-If students do not submit an annual health insurance waiver, they will be automatically enrolled in coverage through the Student Health Insurance Plan.
+Students who do not submit an annual health insurance waiver will be automatically enrolled in coverage through the Student Health Insurance Plan.

-The annual Green Energy Fee is \$20 and is used to support Lewis & Clark's green energy purchasing initiative.
+The annual Green Energy Fee is \$85 and is used to support Lewis & Clark's green energy purchasing initiative.
 This fee is charged in the fall semester.
-Students who do not wish to participate in the green energy purchasing initiative are afforded one opportunity each academic year to opt out.
-Students who wish to opt out of the green energy fee must complete the Opt Out form, available through Campus Living at www.lclark.edu/dept/reslife, each year.
+Students are afforded one opportunity each academic year to opt out of participating in the green energy purchasing initiative.
+Those who wish to do so must complete the Opt Out form, available at go.lclark.edu/greenenergy.
+The form applies to the current academic year only.